prezly/theme-nextjs-bea/README.md

 npm i
 ```

-Set up your .env.local file by copying .env.example and filling in Prezly API key and newsroom UUID.
+Set up your .env.local file by copying .env.example:
 ```Shell
 cp .env.example .env.local
 ```

+You'll need to populate it with your Prezly Access Token and your newsroom's UUID.
+Additionally, you'll need to provide:
+- Sitekey for HCaptcha if you want HCaptcha to work on the Subscribe form.
+- Algolia API key for Prezly's search index (you can contact [Prezly support](https://www.prezly.com/talk-to-us) to issue a token for you)

 After that you can run locally in development mode with live reload: